maxloopinmok/weekly-report/30 - 2025 Monday November 24 to Sunday November 30.md

 - 2025 AI for Life
 - 2024 Using AI in Marketing
 - 2025 Million Dollar AI Prompts
+- 2025 The $5K Startup
+- 2025 Launching Your Side Hustle

 ## Routines
 - I update weekly report.